'Indian market doing much better than expected': Arun Kejriwal; fears US inflation may rise

 He suggested that the BFSI (Banking, financial services and insurance) sector may see fresh money flow, adding that the real estate space could also see investment opportunities.
 "Prices of real estate are cooling.
 Therefore, it is not inventory-led growth that will drive the company but delivery.
 Just execution, handing over projects and churning out real estate flats are some of the areas where one could see traction in the coming months," he underscored.

-The market specialist also shares his top stock picks from the banking space.
+The market specialist also shared his top stock picks from the banking space.
 He said, "When you talk about the banking space, you have to go with the leaders.
 ICICI Bank, Kotak Mahindra Bank and HDFC Bank, which form a large part of your Nifty basket, would be the top picks.
 In PSU banks, State Bank of India (SBI), Punjab National Bank (PNB), Bank of Baroda and Canara Bank would be the selected plays."

 Meanwhile, Indian equity benchmarks were last seen trading in negative territory today after US President Donald Trump imposed reciprocal tariffs on its trading partners, including India.